mwiens91/rpi-led-lightshow/README.md

 followed for this LED is that it supported the lowest frequency LED as well as possible.

-Most of the variation is meant to happen in the two lowest LEDs.
-The next three capture overlapping regions of the midrange.
+Most of the variation is meant to happen in the two lowest frequency LEDs.
+The next three LEDs capture overlapping regions of the midrange.
 They are not meant to track any specific instrument or sound but more-so light up with the general midrange intensity of the song.

 ## How does it look?